lang-wang/jekyll-now/_posts/2018-7-20-Azure-HTTP2.md

 title: Upgrade Azure Web Role to HTTP2
 ---

-if you upgrade you Azure Web role from OS Family 4 to OS Family 5 and running with Azure SDK 2.9, you may have problem to open your website with Chrome(but works fine on IE). you will get 'SPDY Protocol Error' or 'ERR_SPDY_INADEQUATE_TRANSPORT_SECURITY' in Chrome.
+if you upgrade you Azure Web role from OS Family 4 to OS Family 5 and running with Azure SDK 2.9, you may have problem to open your website with Chrome(but works fine on IE).
+You will get 'SPDY Protocol Error' or 'ERR_SPDY_INADEQUATE_TRANSPORT_SECURITY' in Chrome.

 It is due to HTTP2.
 IIS 10 supports HTTP 2 and Windows 2016 has more strciter policy on cypher suits.

 # How to check the cipher suites being used on my web site?
 1. You can use check online with ssllabs.com
 <https://www.ssllabs.com/ssltest/analyze.html?d=youwebsite-url.com>
 2. You can use IIS cyyhto tool, which can be downloaded from
 <https://www.nartac.com/Products/IISCrypto>
-3. You can also find it in your regiestry.
+3. You can also find it in your regiestry
 "HKLM:\SOFTWARE\Policies\Microsoft\Cryptography\Configuration\SSL\00010002"

 # How to fix it?